 Antique Biedermeier Sofas for sale

-We have a fabulous selection of original Swedish antique Biedermeier sofas from 1850-1920 in our private showroom.
-Its one of the largest selections of Swedsh Biedermeier pieces available worldwide.
-They are incredible pieces with comfort, grace & elegance.
+We have a fabulous selection of original Swedish antique Biedermeier sofas dating from 1840-1920 in our private showroom.
+Its one of the largest selections of Swedish Biedermeier pieces available worldwide.
+They are incredible couches with comfort, grace & elegance.
 The best thing is they are as comfortable to sit on as they are great to look at!

 The Swedish Biedermeier design is an absolute classic and differs greatly from its German and French counterparts which are more linear and angular in approach.
-The Biedermeier period starts in Sweden around 1820 with the accession to the throne of King Karl Johan (who strangely enough was actually french!) and so it is also known as KJ or karl johan furniture.
-This also coincided with the beginings of the rise of the merchant class in Sweden so you see the sumptuous deisgns being prevalent across the Swedish geographic area from 1820 really until the the 'Jugent' arts & crafts movement of the early 1900s.
-Biedermeier pieces would have been found in every formal parlour in Sweden in delicately woven fabrics and broad powerful stripes.
+The Biedermeier period starts in Sweden around 1820 with the accession to the throne of King Karl Johan (who strangely enough was actually french!) and so it is also known as KJ or Karl Johan furniture.
+This also coincided with the beginings of the rise of the merchant class in Sweden so you see the sumptuous designs being prevalent across the Swedish geographic area from 1820 really until the the 'Jugent'/ Arts & Crafts movement of the early 1900s.
+Biedermeier sofas would have been found in every formal parlour in Sweden in delicately woven fabrics and broad powerful stripes.

 Swedish Biedermeier sofas are more subtle and curvaceous in presentation than their German and European counterparts with stunning detailing and master craftsmanship.
 They would have taken pride of place in their owners parlours and show little marks of use other than some veneer rippling due to wood movement over the ages.

 The details include the use of ormulu posts and roundels, delicate hand carved wood and gesso decorative features and swooping curves around the arms and feet.
 Very expressive and artistic pieces with the highest levels of presentation.